catalyzeio/engineering-blog/source/2017-04-25-Compliant-Cloud-2.4.0-Release-Notes.html.markdown

 <div class="callout">
 <p>Today we're pleased to announce the general availability of Compliant Cloud 2.4.0.
 We've included the details below, but before we dive in here's a quick note on product releases going forward.</p>

 <p>In the past we've relied on a quarterly release schedule.
-While this release process can be common among software development teams it ended up being too restrictive for us.
-As such we've moved to a much faster release schedule.
+While this release process can be common among software development teams, it was too restrictive for us.
+So we've moved to a much more timely release schedule.
 Now when we finish a feature we'll release it as soon as we can.
 If you have any questions, comments or concerns about product releases please reach out to <a href="mailto:hello@datica.com">hello@datica.com</a>.</p>
 </div>

 #### On to the notes!